 By ratifying or acceding to the Convention on Cluster Munitions, States Parties commit to never use, produce, stockpile or transfer cluster munitions.
-In addition, States Parties commit to destroy existing munitions, clear contaminated land, assist victims, provide technical, material and financial assistance to other States Parties, undertake transparency measures and promote universal adherence to the Convention.
+In addition, States Parties commit to destroy stockpiled munitions, clear contaminated land, assist victims, provide technical, material and financial assistance to other States Parties, undertake transparency measures, enact national legislation and promote universal adherence to the Convention.

 To guide States Parties effectively implement the Convention during the period 1 January 2016 to 31 December 2020, at the September 2015 First Review Conference of States Parties to the Convention, States agreed to the five-year Dubrovnik Action Plan (DAP).
 This action plan elaborates the priorities established by the States Parties through the various actions to be undertaken and the expected key results to be derived from these actions.